Running with a cold? Should you do it? Can you possibly avoid it with my immune boosting tips? And what about if it’s more than a sniffle??

-You’ve been washing your hands like a mad woman, eating plenty of greens and of course taking care of your body with great training….right?
+You’ve been washing your hands like a mad woman, eating plenty of greens and of course taking care of your body with smart training….right?

 But you touched an elevator button that someone who has been less enthusiastic with their health did and now you’re making it rain tissues.
 Because you’re a runner the first thing you find yourself asking is “Can I still run“? instead of “should i see a doctor?”